bladeSk/DOSBox-pixel-perfect/readme.md

 	fullscreen=true
 	fulldouble=true
 	fullresolution=desktop
-	output=openglnb # pixel-perfect scaling only works with OpenGL! pixelperfect=true # set to false to make the image fill as much of the screen as possible borderless=true # set to false to disable borderless fullscreen
+	output=openglnb # ⚠ important: pixel-perfect scaling only works with OpenGL! pixelperfect=true # set to false to make the image fill as much of the screen as possible borderless=true # prevents screen tearing; set to false to disable borderless fullscreen

 	[render]
-	aspect=false # change to true, when circles in-game look like ellipses scaler=none
+	aspect=false # change to true if circles in your game look like ellipses scaler=none